OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 }
 ```

-5. Add a Project [variable](/docs/projects/variables/index.md) called `Project.Chocolatey.DISM.RequiredFeatures` and include the features you wish to install.
+5. Add a project [variable](/docs/projects/variables/index.md) called `Project.Chocolatey.DISM.RequiredFeatures` and include the features you wish to install.
 For example the following variable will install three Windows features:

 ![Chocolately DISM variable](images/install-chocolatey-dism-variable.png "width=500")

-The features which would be installed are:
+The features which will be installed are:
 - IIS-WindowsAuthentication
 - NetFx4Extended-ASPNET45
 - IIS-Security